passaH2O/dorado/docs/source/userguide/index.rst

 Particle Generation and Routing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Particles can be generated using the `particle_generator` function, this allows for random and exact placement of particles
+* Particles can be generated using the :obj:`dorado.particle_track.Particles.generate_particles` function, this allows for random and exact placement of particles

 * Particles can be routed using either the High-Level or Low-Level API functionalities described below